NikolaGanchev/OnyxXML/README.md

 ```

 ### Text Handling
 The `Text` node escapes XML-sensitive characters by default.
 It has an optional second boolean argument (`escapeMultiByte`), which, when set to `true`, converts Unicode characters (e.g., emojis) into their numeric entity references; by default (`false`), original Unicode is preserved.
 This is included for legacy systems, where Unicode may cause security vulnerabilities.
-The `Attribute` class also escapes attribute values by default upon serialization.
+The `Attribute` class escapes by default, which can be turned off using a constructor parameter and has the same Unicode escaping functionality which is false by default and can be turned on using a second constructor parameter.

 ```cpp
 using namespace onyx::dynamic;